In this article, you will find :

 When it’s time to replace your roof system, there are ways to reduce your installation costs.

-II.
 Major Roof Installation Costs

-Materials (40% of total costs)
+a.
+Materials (40% of total roof replacement costs)

-The costs to install a new roof system varies depending on materials needed and selected.
+The costs to install a new roof system varies depending on the materials needed and selected.
 The materials needed for a new roof system include:

 • Base sheet: The base sheet is the first layer laid over the roof deck to seal the roof.

 • Flashing: Roof flashing is installed at joints on vertical walls around your vents, skylights and chimneys to divert water from areas where it accumulates.
-Flashing can be madefrom many materials, but it’s typically made from a type of metal such as stainless steel, copper or aluminum.
+Flashing can be made from many materials, but it’s typically made from a type of metal such as stainless steel, copper or aluminum.

 • Gutters: Gutters serve a similar function to flashing.
-The job of gutters is to collect water from the roof and divert it to an area farther away from your building through downspouts.
+Gutters collect water from the roof and divert it to an area farther away from your building through downspouts.

 • Vents: Vents keep moisture from being trapped under your roof.
 Vents allow moisture to escape and protect your roof from rotting or mold.

-Labor (55% of total cost)
+b.
+Labor (55% of total roof replacement cost)

-Disposal (5% of total cost).
+c.
+Disposal (5% of total roof replacement cost)

-III.
 Reducing Your Roof Replacement Expenses: Five Tips

 Although you can’t control the actual cost of materials, there are a few things you can do to reduce the overall cost of your roofing project.

-1. Do your homework.
+1. Do your homework

-2. Choose the right material.
+2. Choose the right material

 • Metal